AzureViolin/intelligent_scissors_5421spring2018/README.md

 1. moving cursor in sissor mode: keep a stack for previous seeds in sequence shared between GUI and algorithm.
 The top element is the current seed.
 GUI keep sending current cursor coordinates to algorithm, and algorithm keeps computing the path, send it back to GUI, where GUI visuializes it.
 1. Enter : finish the current contour
 1. Ctrl + Enter: close current contour and fish
-1. Backspace: when scissoring, delete the last seed;
+1. Backspace: when scissoring, delete the last seed. otherwise, delete selected contour.
+Select a contour by moving onto it.
+Selected contour is thicker, un-selected ones are thinner.

 Implemented additional feature:
-1. Click right mouse button and grad to pan
+1. Click right mouse button and grad to pan in any zoom level
 1. Scroll bar
 1. Different width for live wire and drawn path
 1. Change cursor to pencil when in live wire mode, change it back to pointer when not.